codemagic-ci-cd/codemagic-docs/content/flutter-testing/static-code-analysis.md

 ### Dart Code Metrics

 Codemagic is integrated with [Dart Code Metrics](https://pub.dev/packages/dart_code_metrics), helping to improve code quality.
-With Dart Code Metrics it is possible to report code metrics, define additional rules for your dart analyzer and to check for anti-patterns.
+With Dart Code Metrics it is possible to report code metrics, define additional rules for your dart analyzer and check for anti-patterns.

 By default, Dart Code Metrics is disabled and has to be enabled in **App settings > Tests > Static code analysis** by checking the **Enable Dart Code Metrics** option.